thisisfebo/thisisfebo.github.io/notebooks.md

 ---
-layout: project
+layout: notebooks
-title: Projects
+title: Notebooks
-permalink: /projects/
+permalink: /notebooks/
 ---

 Few of my projects.
 Currently doing more in backend, focused in Python and Django.